-Microsoft Windows Server 2019 is the most current release of a server operating system from Microsoft.
+Microsoft Windows Server 2021 is the most current stable release of a server operating system from Microsoft.
 You most likely have a server in your business which runs a Microsoft Windows server operating system.
-ASAP Computer Services has experience spanning from Microsoft NT Server, 2000, 2003, Small Business Server 2011, Server 2008 R2 and the most current version of Microsoft Server 2012 R2.
+ASAP Computer Services has experience spanning from Microsoft NT Server, 2000, 2003, Small Business Server 2011, Server 2008 R2 and Microsoft Server 2012 R2.
 There are also standard editions, enterprise editions, and dater center editions of all the various Microsoft server operating systems.

 In a data center environment with 20 or so physical or virtual servers will likely be to your benefit to run the data center edition of Microsoft’s Server operating system.

 Most small businesses however benefit from Microsoft standard server licensing as its relatively low cost and its capability to run every type of server application.
 It’s hardware support and versatility is ideal for meeting the needs of small to medium sized businesses.

 San Antonio’s Server Hardware Gurus.